aspose-words/Aspose.Words-for-.NET/Examples/README.md

 ## How to Run the Examples?

-Each example is provided in the form of a separate Visual Studio project.
+There are two Visual projects, one for C# and other for Visual Basic examples.
 You can just download the repository, browse the folder and open the file in Visual Studio.
 For more details, visit our [documentation website](http://www.aspose.com/docs/display/wordsnet/How+to+Run+the+Examples).